sam-berning/twoliter/docs/design/README.md

 Another way to say this is that all kits must depend on the same SDK.
 Kits must also depend on the exact same version of other kits that they mutually depend on.

-We will create a metadata container image where these dependencies are enumerated in a JSON file.
+We will store some metadata in the image labels where these dependencies are enumerated.
 Consider a kit named `my-awesome-kit`.
 This may be published to a container registry and tagged with versions by the publisher: